3vilM33pl3/AWSSDKUnrealEngine/README.md

 The `Scripts` folder contains scripts to compile the SDK for the supported platforms.
 This is where you can add additional modules.
 Look for the line `-DBUILD_ONLY:STRING="s3;cognito-identity;cognito-idp"` in the scripts to add the name of the AWS module you want to compile.
 [Here](https://github.com/aws/aws-sdk-cpp/tree/main/generated/src) is the list of the exact names of all the modules available in the AWS SDK for C++.
-Add the without the `aws-sdk-` prefix.
+Add without the `aws-sdk-` prefix.